mheap/nexmo-developer/_use_cases/en/contact-center-client-sdk.md

 1. [**A server-side application**](#set-up-your-backend), for fundamental server-side functionalities, such as managing users and authorization.
 This is implemented with the [Conversation API](/conversation/overview).

 2. [**A client-side application**](#set-up-your-client-side-application), for your contact center users to log in, make and receive calls.
-This can be a web, iOS or Android application, which integrates [Nexmo Client SDK](/client-sdk/in-app-voice/overview).
+This can be a web, iOS or Android application, which integrates [Vonage Client SDK](/client-sdk/in-app-voice/overview).

-3. [Adding advanced voice capabilities](#add-voice-functionality), utilizing Nexmo [Voice API](/voice/voice-api/overview) on your backend side application.
+3. [Adding advanced voice capabilities](#add-voice-functionality), utilizing the [Voice API](/voice/voice-api/overview) on your backend side application.

-> **NOTE:** Under the hood, Nexmo Voice API and Client SDK both use Conversation API.
+> **NOTE:** Under the hood, the Voice API and Client SDK both use the Conversation API.
 That means that all communication is done over a [Conversation](/conversation/concepts/conversation).
 That allows you to maintain the communication context of your users, for any communication channel.
 All of the Conversations and the [Events](/conversation/concepts/event) are accessible for you to utilize, through [Conversation API](/conversation/overview).

 ## Before You Begin

-Make sure you have a Nexmo account, or [sign up](https://dashboard.nexmo.com/) to get started for free!
+Make sure you have a Vonage account, or [sign up](https://dashboard.nexmo.com/) to get started for free!

 ## Set Up Your Backend